The Metrics of Quality Culture

 The third quality-culture optional metrics involves trying to use critical quality attributes (CQA) as a key indicator of a quality culture.
 Of the three optional metrics proposed, this one does provide some measurement of the existence of a quality culture.

 On the surface, the questions just seem to be a regurgitation of information contained in the APR or PQR.
-Upon closer evaluation, however, it is clear that FDA is trying to measure whether a company drives for continuous improvement through their review and assessment of threshold levels established with CQAs.
+Upon closer evaluation, however, it is clear the FDA drug approval process looks to measure whether a company drives for continuous improvement through their review and assessments.
+Additionally, threshold levels for established CQAs are actively monitored during an FDA inspection.

 Careful thought and consideration should be exercised when determining what to measure and how often to measure.
 Driving positive change involves how to interpret and communicate the data to the team.
 Likewise, clarity on interpreting expectations for using the data also drives positive collaboration.

-When choosing a metric, it is important that the architects of the metric are aware of unintended consequences that may inadvertently drive negative behavior.
-Management attempting to incentivize achievement of the goal such as offering a financial award if the goal is achieved, may lead to inappropriate behaviors that do not address the real issue.
+When choosing metrics for your change management plan, it is important that the architects of the metric are aware of unintended consequences.
+Additionally, what metrics (if any) may inadvertently drive negative employee behavior.
+Management attempting to financial incentivize a goal may lead to inappropriate behaviors that do not address the real issue.

-In these cases, it is generally not the metric that will drive the behavior but rather use of behavioral rewards.
+In these cases, it is generally not the metric that will drive the behavior.
+Instead, your use of behavioral rewards will incite organizational change at a faster pace.
 Reward for achievement rather than analysis of the real underlying causes will not lead to sustainable positive change.
 When managed properly, metrics are an important tool to help drive positive change and quality process improvements.

 Upon observation, an unhealthy quality culture is easy to identify.
 People in a poor culture do not understand their job and its importance to the business.
 They often appear stressed, and they hide their mistakes or blame others for their errors.
 Likewise, there is no evidence of teamwork.
 People work in silos and rarely, if ever, seek input or advice from others.